robtweed/QOper8/README.md

         import {QOper8} from 'qoper8-ww';

+### Install in Bun.js

+        bun install qoper8-ww

+In your Bun.js script file, import the QOper8 class:

+        import {QOper8} from 'qoper8-ww';

 ## Starting/Configuring QOper8

 You start and configure QOper8 by creating an instance of the QOper8 class: